Akinloye3264/playing-around-with-apis/README.md

 ---

 **Note**: This application uses the iTunes Search API to provide real music data.
 Preview audio is streamed directly from Apple's servers.
 The application includes comprehensive fallback data for offline functionality.
-Which adds restiction on IOS devices.
+Which adds restriction on iOS devices.

 Below is my video recording demonstrating how my website works briefly. https://screenapp.io/app/#/shared/gx1y-1IAJf